 Thus it may be easy to think of data masking and data encryption as the same things, since they are both data-centric means of protecting sensitive data.
 However, it is their inherent procedures and purposes that differentiate them.

 Data masking software from IRI protects PII in with a wide array of protection functions, including encryption, redaction with masking characters, hashing, pseudonymization, randomization, toenization, random noise, etc..
 FieldShield for databases and structured files, CellShield for Excel, and DarkShield for unstructured text and documents, are the three static data masking products in the IRI Data Protector suite.

 These three ‘shield’ products are also included in the IRI Voracity data management platform for data discovery, integration, migration, governance, and analytics.
-Dynamic data masking is also available via the FieldShield SDK, and in the IRI Chakra Max DB firewall.
+Dynamic data masking is also available via the FieldShield SDK.